Post

 • title: Post title

 • description: Summary.
 If not written, it automatically uses a part of the beginning of the main content, but it’s recommended to write the description meta tag directly for search engine optimization (SEO).
-An appropriate length is about 135-160 characters for Roman characters, or 80-110 characters for Korean.
+An appropriate length is about 135-160 characters for Roman alphabet-based languages, or 80-110 characters for Korean.

-• date: Exact post creation date and time with timezone (optional, if omitted, it automatically recognizes and uses the creation date information from the file title)
+• date: Exact post creation date and time with timezone (optional, if omitted, it automatically uses the file creation date or modification date information)

 • categories: Category classification of the post